 For its Microsilk product, Bolt Threads launched its first collaboration in 2017 with fashion designer Stella McCartney and introduced its second prototype in the form of a biodegradable tennis dress.

-Both Stella McCartney and Adidas have partnered with Bolt Threads and have started using Mylo in their clothing collection and sneakers respectively.
 Stella McCartney has been experimenting with Mylo to create clothing prototypes with plans to use the material in upcoming collections.
-Adidas used Mylo to produce high-performance footwear for the first time in April 2021 by making a vegan version of its “Stan Smith” sneaker design that dates back to 1965 and has plans to expand the use of Mylo material in its other products including handbags, wallets, shoes, jackets.
+Adidas used Mylo to produce high-performance footwear for the first time in April 2021 by making a vegan version of its “Stan Smith” sneaker design that dates back to 1965 and had plans to expand the use of Mylo material in its other products including handbags, wallets, shoes, jackets.
 In February 2022, Lululemon launched a Mylo-based yoga bag collection, which included a multipurpose yoga bag and a storage bag for workout gear.
 Mylo was also used by Danish luxury brand Ganni for the launch of its limited edition Mylo-based wallet range and one-of-a-kind saddle-bags in June 2022.
 Ganni’s partnership with Bolt Threads included plans to release more Mylo-based products in Q1 2023.
 With growing demand for its Mylo product, in February 2022, the company partnered with Mycelium Materials Europe (MME) for the commercial production of Mylo.

 The company’s last funding round was a USD 123 million Series D in January 2018 led by Baillie Gifford.
 The funds were used to commercialize the company’s Microsilk products.